-The travel component of the program demonstrates an essential synergy of learning the subject matter inside the classroom and taking an “up-close” study of Renaissance Art, with a particular focus on the Dutch Masters.
+The travel component of the program demonstrates an essential synergy of learning the subject matter inside the classroom and taking an “up-close” study of Renaissance Art.
 Program participants are required to attend two mandatory travel excursions accompanied by faculty.

 These excursions help introduce students to the larger cultural and historical context of the site.
 Connecting class lecture to gallery/museum visits facilitates students' ability to visualize, experience, and understand the origin, development, and spread of Renaissance art in Europe.
 During the excursions, students will work on special photo assignments.